shanecav/horizon-redux/README.md

 ## Questions/Comments/Issues?

 I'm very open to feedback, and will respond to issues quickly.
 Feel free to [get in touch](https://twitter.com/shanecav)!

+## Alternative Approaches

+1. [redux-saga](https://github.com/yelouafi/redux-saga) is a great option if you find that you need more power than horizon-redux offers. redux-saga is a much bigger library with a larger API.
+With this approach, you'll likely end up writing more code than you would with horizon-redux, but it may be necessary for more complex apps.
+[Check out an example app using Horizon.io with redux-saga](https://github.com/shanecav/horizon-redux-saga).

+2. If you're already comfortable with RxJS, then [redux-observable](https://redux-observable.js.org/) may feel more natural to you than horizon-redux.
+Because most Horizon.io collection methods return RxJS Observables, using redux-observable should be pretty easy to integrate.

 ## License